Class policies and support

 Cross-registration

-All students need a Kerberos to interact with MIT systems (e.g. the Registrar WebSIS).
-Cross-registered students will receive their Kerberos once the registration goes through; however, the process can take a while.
+All students need a Kerberos ID to interact with MIT systems (e.g. the Registrar WebSIS).
+Cross-registered students will receive their Kerberos ID once the registration goes through; however, the process can take a while.
 We therefore strongly encourage you to cross register early, if possible, to avoid any delayed access.

 GradSupport